bhbosman/goluno/README.md

 # Change Log

+## Version 0.1.2
+Only connect to Luno, if there is a consumer of data

 ## Version 0.1.1
 * Add time out on web socket if ping is not returned in a reasonable time
 * Fix luno stream api sequence rule